-Heel lift in snowboard boots is definitely something you want to avoid and there are many ways to stop it.
-There are simple alterations that you can do to your existing boots to better hold your heel, or it might be that the problem stems from boots that are either poorly fitting or too big.
-In this article I’ll explore what causes the problem of heel lift and the best way to fix it for your particular boots.
+Heel lift in snowboard boots is definitely something you want to avoid, and there are many ways to stop it.
+There are simple alterations that you can make to your existing boots to better hold your heel, or it might be that the problem stems from boots that are either poorly fitting or too big.
+In this article, I’ll explore what causes the problem of heel lift and the best way to fix it for your particular boots.

-Your Snowboard boots main job is to hold your foot securely so that all the movements you make are translated directly into your board giving you maximum control.
-This means stopping the foot sliding forwards and backwards, stop it rolling from side to side, and maybe most importantly, stop the heel lifting.
+Your Snowboard boots’ main job is to hold your foot securely so that all the movements you make are translated directly into your board giving you maximum control.
+This means stopping the foot sliding forwards and backward, stopping it rolling from side to side, and maybe most importantly, stopping the heel lifting.

 If your heel lifts then you are losing some of the responsiveness in your board as there’s a delay in your movement being directed from your foot, through the binding, and into the board.
 This is particularly noticeable when you are on your toe edge.
 As you turn onto your toe edge, you rock forward in your boots, pushing your weight through the balls of your feet and onto the edge of the board.